3. Honours Degree Graduates

 3.6 Employed Graduates – Relevance and Need

-Nine months after graduation, 61% of graduates considered their area of study Very Relevant or Relevant to their job.
-Similarly, 61% of graduates considered their level of study Very Relevant or Relevant to their job.
+Nine months after graduation, 56.9% of graduates considered their course Very Relevant or Relevant to their job.

 3.7 Employed Graduates – Source of Job

-One-fifth (22%) of graduates found their job through personal contacts.
-Another 20% found their job through recruitment sites, and 15% had already worked in their job previously (this includes work placements and internships).
+One-fifth (21%) found their job through recruitment sites, 20% through personal contacts and 17% had already worked there (this includes work placements and internships).

 3.8 Further Study Graduates – Field of Study

 Of graduates who pursued further study, 87% were in further study in Ireland, while 13% were overseas.

 Business, Administration & Law graduates were most likely to pursue further studies in the same field of study (83.6%).
 This was followed by Engineering, Manufacturing & Construction (74.5%) graduates.

 Arts & Humanities graduates were least likely to pursue further studies in the same field of study (28.2%).
 This is down from 30% in 2017.
 Similar to 2017, Arts & Humanities graduates were more likely to opt for further study in Education (38.3%).
 This is up from 35% in 2017.

 3.9 Further Study Graduates – Why do Further Study?

 Of the graduates who pursued further study, 66% pursued Masters Taught programmes (down from 68% in 2017).